Decoy state: Development

 The decoy-state scheme was proposed by Won-Young Hwang from Northwestern University.
 Later, its security was proven by developing a photon number channel model and assuming the usage of an infinite number of decoy states.
 A common practical decoy-state method only needs two decoy states, vacuum decoy and weak decoy.
 This vacuum+weak decoy state method was first proposed by Hoi-Kwong Lo from University of Toronto, and then was analyzed by others.
 It has been shown that with only the vacuum and weak decoy states, the achieved key rate is very close to the infinite decoy state case.

 Experimental demonstrations

 The first decoy state method experiment was performed by Hoi-Kwong Lo's group and their collaborator Li Qian, where the one-decoy state method is employed.
 The transmission distance is 15 km and the key generation speed is 165 bit/s.
 Then, a longer distance QKD is demonstrated with the vacuum+weak decoy state method via 60 km fiber.
 Later, three experimental groups demonstrate the decoy-state method over 100 km distances.
 There are many other demonstrations afterwards.

-Decoy-state QKD using non-coherent-state sources
+Using non-coherent-state sources

 Decoy state QKD protocols with non-coherent-state sources have also been analyzed.
 Passive decoy state protocol, where the decoy states are prepared passively, is proposed as a parametric down-conversion source.